benjaminion/upgrading-ethereum-book/src/book.md

 Each committee member that failed to vote receives a penalty of `participant_reward`, and the proposer receives nothing.

 In our [notation](/part3/transition/epoch#reward-and-penalty-calculations) the maximum issuance (reward) due to sync committees per slot is as follows.

-The maximum reward per slot for sync committee members:

 $$
 I_S = \frac{W_y}{32 \cdot W_{\Sigma}}NB